 I’ve talked to many people who struggle to decorate and add style to their small front porch.
 Some houses don’t have a porch at all, but more of a stoop.
-It’s a bit of a dilemma for sure, but there are lots of ways around it.
-I’ve pulled together lots of tips and a dozen photos to inspire you!
+It’s a bit of a dilemma for sure, but there are lots of ways to use a small porch to your advantage when it comes to maximizing curb appeal!

 1. Brighten it up.

-This may be the inside of a foyer instead of the outside, but why not do the exact same thing on the exterior?
-The addition of a mirror to a small, dark’ish porch is the perfect way to capture more light and reflect it around the area.
+This may be the inside of a foyer instead of the outside, but why not do the exact same thing on the exterior of your home?
+The addition of a mirror to a small, dark’ish porch is the perfect way to capture more light and reflect it around the area, plus it’s certainly something unexpected.

 2. Chase away the small porch ho-hum’s by adding architectural interest.

 Give your uncovered porch some dimension by adding a pergola.
 DIY pergola kits are readily available at the big box home improvement stores.
-In fact, we recently purchased one and will be adding it to the front of our storage shed – for exactly this reason – to add architectural interest.
+In fact, we recently purchased one and added it to the front entrance of our storage shed – for exactly this reason – to add architectural interest.

 3. Add charm.